legendyxu/AwesomeCursorPrompt/README.md

 Special thanks to:
 - Arnold Xu for presenting the workshop
-- The Cursor IDE team for providing the development tools
+- Ti Guo and AI Scholar for organizing the workshop
 - All workshop participants for their engagement and feedback